 You probably have most of these lying around the house, too.

-The crust to these lemon bars is a shortbread crust.
+The crust to these bars is a shortbread crust.

-So, to make it, we’re going to add about a heaping cup of almond flour and a heaping 3 tablespoons of Confectioners Swerve to a medium-sized bowl and mix well.
-Then we’re going to add 3 tablespoons of melted butter, 1/2 a teaspoon of vanilla extract, and one egg yolk.
+So, to make it, we're going to add just less than a cup of almond flour and a heaping 3 tablespoons of Confectioners Swerve to a medium-sized bowl and mix well.
+Then we're going to add 3 tablespoons of melted butter, ½ a teaspoon of vanilla extract, and one egg yolk.